Table of Contents

 Cassandra was born to King Priam and Queen Hecuba, the rulers of Troy.
 She was the most beautiful of all Trojan princesses’ and her brothers were Helenus and Hector, the famous Trojan war heroes.
 Cassandra and Hector were one of the few favored and admired by God Apollo.

-Cassandra was desired and sought by many men such as Coroebus , Othronus, and Eurypylus , but the paths of destiny led her to King Agamemnon, and she gave birth to two of his sons.
+Many men, including Coroebus , Othronus, and Eurypylus, desired Cassandra, but the paths of destiny led her to King Agamemnon, and she gave birth to two of his sons.
 Although Cassandra was a brave, intelligent, and clever woman, her powers and abilities were never truly appreciated by the people of Troy.

 Cassandra and Apollo